BlythICS4U/a3-manxboy/README.md

 Update the TicTacToeRunner main method so that when it is 'O's turn, instead of getting the input from the console, the runner instead asks the AI object for its square choice.
 The human 'X' player will still play from the console as usual.

 To start, you can have the AI be really dumb and pick the first empty square it finds.
 Ideally, you can make the AI a bit smarter and actually try to win the game.
-Don't forget to properly document and test this class as well (add a TicTacToeAITest class in the test package for this).